alexsavio/rust-zero2prod/README.md

 ## TODO:

+- [ ] Subscription confirmation should not be a GET request, but a POST request: https://github.com/LukeMathWalker/zero-to-production/issues/187.
+At the moment, the API has a POST request to avoid extending the issue, however the confirmation email link would not work as it is a GET request.
+This should be fixed.

 ### Section 7

 - [ ] What happens if a user tries to subscribe twice?
 Make sure that they receive two confirmation emails;